kaustubh2705/CustomerChurn-for-Bank/README.md

 Udemy - Deep Learning A-Z

-Predict if a customer leave the bank with sklearn, keras and tensorflow:
+Predict if a customer leave the bank with Scikit-learn, keras and tensorflow:
 Churn rate of a bank: the annual percentage rate at which customers stop subscribing to a service.

 The columns in order: